pgattic/wasm-experiment/langs/rust/README.md

 target = "wasm32-unknown-unknown"
 ```

-- Add the wasm_experiment crate to Cargo (FIXME: currently there is no way to do this)
+- Add the wasm_experiment crate to Cargo (TODO: define clearly how to do that)
 - Add `use wasm_experiment::*` and `#![no_main]` to your lib.rs (and you'll probably want to add `#![no_std]` as well)
 - Create a struct that stores your game state and `impl game_state::Game` for it, then use the `wasm_game!` macro to hook it into global scope
     - Here is a dead-simple `lib.rs` example that you could use as a starting point: